-We get asked all the time from students- can you really make a career from wedding planning?
-So we thought that we would dedicate this blog post to the top skills you need to become a Wedding Planner – and make it a high paying career.
+We get asked all the time from students- can you really make a career in wedding planning?
+So we thought that we would dedicate this blog post to the top skills you need to become a Wedding Planner – and make it a high-paying career.

 Wedding Planning has always been a highly desirable career choice, largely because of its glamorous appeal and dynamic work culture.
 Let’s face it, who doesn’t love going to a wedding?